 The project was started in 2009 by Roberto Hernandez Bravo and David Villarroel Fuentes, with hopes of revitalizing their deteriorating working class neighborhood that dates back to the 60s, and which was being threatened by nearby high-rise developments.

-The result is stunning world-class artwork spread out mostly on the sides of four story apartment buildings, many painted by famous international artists.
+The result is stunning world-class artwork spread out for about seven blocks, mostly on the sides of four-story apartment buildings, many painted by famous international artists.

 We started our exploration of the area, and became entranced by the beauty and diversity of the murals.
 There are homages to local celebrities, national poets and writers, miners, or just purely artistic interpretations.

-It was a hot day, so half way through our walk we stopped at one of the green areas, next to one of the beautiful murals, for a rest and a picnic provided by the tour.
-There, Milo provided us with more details about the project and the people involved.
+It was a hot day, so half way through our walk we stopped at one of the small parks in the area, next to one of the beautiful murals, for a rest and a tour provided picnic.
+I understand that during the weekend tours, they take advantage of the "feria" (farmer's market) to purchase fruits and snacks, which is a lot of fun.
+During our break, Milo provided us with more details about the project and the people involved.
 Afterwards we strolled by the Mural that Mono Gonzalez was preparing to restore, but they hadn't started to process yet, much to our disappointment.
 It would have been amazing to watch him work.

 ; mem: 1.2mb